 My bichon frise puppy has skin problems.
 I changed his food to Fromm’s a few months ago, and it seems to have helped a lot.
 But I think it would be better for him to eat the highest quality available.
 He is 1½ years old.

 I really don’t understand how to read the labels to know what is good or bad.
 Could you please help me out?
-Are the ingredients in Fromm’s good? -Alicia
+Are the ingredients in Fromm’s good?

-Hassan goes on to say that it is very difficult to decipher the ingredients on most dog food labels — even he, as a professional, has to consult a chart sometimes.
+Hassan goes on to say that it is difficult to decipher the ingredients on most dog food labels — even he, as a professional, has to consult a chart sometimes.
 He said the best thing to do is to pick a reputable brand and see what sort of products it has.
 The companies that make these high-end pets brands spend millions on research to determine what is the best food composition for your companion animal.

 As a reminder, please do not feed your puppy table scraps.
 Often the food we eat is not good for dogs — and they can have the same problems we have from a bad diet: heart disease, liver failure, kidney failure, etc.

 I had a basset hound that was particularly sensitive to household chemicals.
 Air fresheners of any kind would make him have immediate diarrhea.
-If you are using a carpet cleaner, your puppy may be allergic to it — and remember, it may not bother you, but your puppy spends most of its time very close to the carpet.
+If you are using a carpet cleaner, your puppy may be allergic to it — and remember, it may not bother you, but your puppy spends most of his time close to the carpet.

 My advice is to replace whatever cleaners you have with organic alternatives.
 For example, a mix of vinegar and water in a spray bottle makes a great antibacterial and odor-removing kitchen cleaner.
-Other natural solutions are easily found to just about any household cleaning problem.